-Her third full poetry collection, The Lost Boys (Waterloo, 2013) won the Holyer an Gof Award for Poetry and Drama.
+Her third full poetry collection, The Lost Boys (Waterloo, 2013) won the Holyer and Gof Award for Poetry and Drama.
 She has had poetry and fiction commissioned for BBC Radio 3 and 4 and two plays produced by Hall for Cornwall.
 A third play was showcased at the Marlowe Studio.
-Her memoir Baggage: A Book of Leavings will be published by Francis Boutle in 2016.
+Her memoir Baggage: A Book of Leavings was published by Francis Boutle in 2016.

 Past Events with Victoria Field

 Expressive and Creative Writing in Therapy

 “The day was rich with learning.
 A fantastic integration of experiential, personal and professional learning”

 “Enriching and creative and inspiring.
 Lots of ideas got stimulated.
 A clear way in to this kind of work”

 “Victoria knows her stuff!”